World Pneumonia Day 2024

 Partnerships for progress

-This is especially important among children under five as the world is very close to achieving the Global Pneumonia Target of three child pneumonia deaths for every 1,000 babies born.
-To achieve this target by 2025, child pneumonia deaths need to fall from the current 502,000 per year to 397,000 – very achievable.
+This is especially important for children under five, as the world is very close to achieving the Global Pneumonia Target of three child pneumonia deaths for every 1,000 babies born.
+To achieve this target, child pneumonia deaths need to fall from the current 502,000 per year to 397,000 – very achievable.

-But we cannot ignore pneumonia’s massive burden of adults, especially the elderly, and the risk of another respiratory pandemic killing millions.
+But we cannot ignore pneumonia’s massive burden on adults, especially older adults and those with co-morbidities, and the risk of another respiratory pandemic killing millions.

 The Partnerships for Progress highlighted this World Pneumonia Day include governments, global health agencies, foundations, industry, and CSOs joining forces to: